Skip to main content

 Required Tools

-sudo apt install -y casper-client casper-node-launcher jq
+sudo apt install -y casper-client casper-node-launcher casper-sidecar jq

 Enable Bash Auto-Completion for casper-client (Optional)